Racing and all that jazz

 When Les is More...

-His 6 storey London based shop became an emporium of motoring delights, offering a diverse array of items.
+His 6 storey London based shop became an emporium of motoring gear, offering a diverse array of items.
 From stylish clothing to enticing bolt-on 'Go-Faster' goodies, customers could find anything their automotive heart desired.
 However, the crown jewel of the collection was always the steering wheels.
 Les owned his own factory, Walsall Wheels, the manufacturing company responsible for producing Les Leston wheels.
-At the peak of its success, Walsall Wheels churned out an astounding 1,000 steering wheels per week for the likes of Ferrari, Porsche, BMC and of course Les Leston, cementing Les Leston's reputation as a driving force in the industry.
+At the peak of its success, Walsall Wheels churned out an astounding 1,000 steering wheels per week for the likes of Ferrari, Porsche, BMC and of course, Les Leston, cementing Les Leston's reputation as a driving force in the industry.

 les leston interviewing jackie stewart at the British grand prix after he won the race 1969